-Exams: The course will consist of a weekly in-class exam and a final.
+Exams: The course will consist of in-class exam and a final.
 Exams cannot be given on dates other than they are scheduled for.
-If students cannot be present for an in-class exam, the non-participation in an exam will result in exam failure.
-Students who have two or more unjustified absences in a given week are not permitted to take the weekly exam; it is especially important that students do not miss the day prior to an exam as essential review material is covered.
+If students cannot be present for an in-class exam, or are late to an exam, the non-participation in an exam will result in exam failure.
+Students who have two or more unjustified absences in a given week are not permitted to take the weekly exam; and in addition it is especially important that students do not miss the day prior to an exam as essential review material is covered.
+If students miss the day prior to an exam, they will not be permitted to take the exam.

-Grades: The final grade is made up as follows:
+Grades: The final grade is made up as follows: (Grade breakdown and all details below are subject to change)

-Percentage Assignment Comments 10% Attendance Up to three days of justified absence from classes will be accepted (e.g.: emergency matter, must have doctor's note).
+Percentage Assignment Comments

+15% Attendance, Participation & HW Up to three days of justified absence from classes will be accepted (e.g.: emergency matter, must have doctor's note).
 Past the approved absence limit, 2 points per missed class will be deducted from the final grade.
 Arrival on time- students will not be permitted to enter class late.
-Entering the class will only be permitted during breaks and an absence will be recorded for the student.

-10% Participation and teacher's evaluation Active participation in class and the routine handing in/completing of the homework assignments The use of cell phones during class is strictly prohibited.
-Eating in class is prohibited.
-45% Written exams Short Ulpan- 3 exams (in-class) Long Ulpan- 5 exams (in-class) 35% Final Exam • In class
+Repeatedly arriving late to class will not be acceptable as this disrupts the intensive learning environment.
+Teachers have the right to dismiss students entirely from the class (without refund) if this occurs.
+Active participation in class and the routine handing in/completing of the homework assignments The use of cell phones during class is strictly prohibited.
+Eating and drinking in class is strictly prohibited.

+25% Exam 1 • In class

+25% Exam 2 • In class

+35% Final Exam In class